Nastasyma/rss-react2023q4/README.md

 ## React.
-Routing
+Tests/Context API

 The task should be based on the previous task.
-We're using [React Router v6.x ](https://reactrouter.com/en/main/start/overview) in this task.

 ### What should be done:

 1. Create a separate branch for this task from the previous task's branch.
-2. All components must be changed to **functional components**, except **Error Boundary** components, as error boundaries in React still need to be class components.
-3. All logic should be split into components:
-    - If you need an access either to the component's lifecycle or the state **use hooks**.
-    - All data should be stored in the **component's state**.
-4. Add routing to your application using **React Router**.
-5. Add pagination:
-    - Implement pagination for your existing item list
-    - Display the current page in the browser URL using query parameters (e.g. ?page=2, e.g /search/2).
-    - The pagination component should appear after receiving the list of all items.
+2. Implement custom state management using the Context API.
-    - If the user changes items on the page, make a new API call and display the results from the first page.
+   - Utilize the created context to store both the value entered in the Search component and the list of items received from the API;
-6. Main page displays search results.
-On item click page should be split into 2 section:
-    - left section will continue to display search results;
-    - right section should display details using Router Outlet (show loading indicator while making an additional call for details, add control for closing the section, also section should be closed when user clicks on the left section)
-    - Reflect in the url that "Details" section has been opened for the selected item (e.g. /?frontpage=2&details=1).
+   - Ensure that all components that need to access this data use the context.
+3. Add and configure test runner: Jest or Vitest.
+Test runner should show the test coverage.
+You should aim to reach at least 80% of the test coverage.
+4. Add testing library: React Testing Library.
+You should add tests for the several scenarios keeping in mind that mocked data should be used instead of real API calls.
+5. Tests for the Card List component:
+   - Verify that the component renders the specified number of cards;
+   - Check that an appropriate message is displayed if no cards are present.
+6. Tests for the Card component:
+   - Ensure that the card component renders the relevant card data;
+   - Validate that clicking on a card opens a detailed card component;
+   - Check that clicking triggers an additional API call to fetch detailed information.
+7. Tests for the Detailed Card component:
+   - Check that a loading indicator is displayed while fetching data;
+   - Make sure the detailed card component correctly displays the detailed card data;
+   - Ensure that clicking the close button hides the component.
+8. Tests for the Pagination component:
+   - Make sure the component updates URL query parameter when page changes.
+9. Tests for the Search component:
+   - Verify that clicking the Search button saves the entered value to the local storage;
+   - Check that the component retrieves the value from the local storage upon mounting.
+10. Tests for the 404 Page component:

+- Ensure that the 404 page is displayed when navigating to an invalid route.

+11. Lastly, update Husky to run tests on the pre-push hook, ensuring that tests are automatically executed before any code is pushed.

-### Questions:
+### Questions

-You should use Discord as the primary means of communication.
+You should be using Discord as the main mean of the communication.

-Additionally, we will attempt to collect your questions regarding the 2nd Module using a special form, which will be provided via Discord at the beginning of the 2nd Module.
-Questions will be collected in the Module 02 section of the same spreadsheet.
+Also we will try to collect your questions regarding the 3rd Module using special form, which will be provided via the Discord with the 3rd Module start.
+Questions will be collected in Module 03 section of the same spreadsheet.
+Please, check answers carefully before posting the question, may be your question has been answered already.

-Please **check the answers carefully before posting** a question, as your question might have already been answered.
-We will strive to hold a session for each module, providing answers to some of the questions.
+We will try to conduct a session for each module providing answers for some questions.

 ### Score